-Calcium-selective ion channels play an important role in many physiological functions including in the excitation-contraction (EC) coupling pathway that translates nerve signals into muscle contractions.
-EC coupling involves two kinds of calcium channels: depolarization of the transverse tubule activates the L-type calcium channel (a.k.a. the dihydropyridine receptor) that conducts Ca2+ to activate the ryanodine receptor (RyR) calcium channel.
+Calcium-selective ion channels play an important role in many physiological functions including in the excitation-contraction (EC) coupling pathway that links surface membrane excitation and calcium-dependent muscle contraction.
+Cardiac muscle EC coupling involves two kinds of calcium channels: depolarization of the transverse tubule activates the voltage-dependent L-type calcium channel (a.k.a. the dihydropyridine receptor) that generates a Ca2+ influx that activates nearby ryanodine receptor (RyR) calcium channels.
 RyR, in turn, conducts Ca2+ out of the sarcoplasmic reticulum, a Ca2+-storage organelle.
-It is the binding of this Ca2+ to the contraction proteins that initiates muscle contraction.
+It is this large Ca2+ release that regulates muscle contraction.

-The L-type and RyR calcium channels have very different permeation and selectivity properties: the L-type channel has a small conductance (1) and micromolar Ca2+ affinity (2,3) while RyR has a large conductance and only millimolar Ca2+ affinity (4).
+The L-type and RyR calcium channels have very different physiological functions.
+The L-type channel mediates a relatively small Ca2+ flux to locally activate RyR while RyR mediates a large Ca2+ flux to globally elevate cytosolic [Ca2+].
+To accomplish these functions, the L-type and RyR calcium channels have very different permeation and selectivity properties: the L-type channel has a small conductance (1) and micromolar Ca2+ affinity (2,3) while RyR has a large conductance and only millimolar Ca2+ affinity (4).
 On the other hand, both the L-type and RyR calcium channels have negatively-charged, carboxyl-rich selectivity filters, the EEEE locus of L-type (5,6) and the DDDD locus of RyR (with a neighboring EEEE locus) (7).
 Therefore, it is plausible that both channels share a mechanism for selectivity that is determined by the EEEE/DDDD locus.
 In this paper, a model of RyR is used to understand how a EEEE/DDDD locus leads to a Ca2+-selective channel.
 RyR is used because a model of permeation through it already exists (and is expanded on here) and because it is relatively easy to perform single-channel measurements, providing a very large data set to work with.

 Selectivity in calcium channels has been modeled most recently with general studies by Boda et al. (including the author) (8-12), specific studies of the L-type channel by Nonner et al. (13,14) and Corry et al. (15,16), and RyR by Chen et al. (17-19) and the author (20).
-From these studies two schools of thought have emerged with regard to why calcium channels prefer to bind/conduct Ca2+ over monovalent cations.
-Corry et al. (15,16) argue that the L-type channel must be a single-filing channel and that Ca2+ is preferred because calcium ions see a much larger electrostatic energy well in the selectivity filter from the four glutamates than monovalent ions (16).
-On the other hand, Nonner, Boda, the author, and co-workers argue that calcium channels have a small (but not single-filing) and crowded selectivity filter that prefers Ca2+ over monovalent cations because of the balance of electrostatic and excluded-volume forces (i.e., two ions cannot overlap) (8-12,14,20-22); two Ca2+ can balance the four negative glutamates in half the volume of four Na+, a mechanism called charge/space competition (CSC).
+From these studies two schools of thought have emerged with regard to why calcium channels prefer to bind/conduct Ca2+ over high levels of background monovalent cations.
+Corry et al. (15,16) argue that the L-type channel must be a single-filing channel and that Ca2+ is preferred because calcium ions see a much larger electrostatic energy well from the four glutamates than monovalent ions

+(16).
+On the other hand, Nonner, Boda, the author, and co-workers argue that calcium channels have a small (but not single-filing) and crowded selectivity filter that prefers Ca2+ over monovalent cations because of the balance of electrostatic and excluded-volume forces (i.e., two ions cannot overlap) (8-12,14,20-22).
+For example, two Ca2+ can balance the four negative glutamates in half the volume of four Na+, a mechanism called charge/space competition (CSC).